hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

 Here is a good one for security:

 ip access-list +
-+
 deny udp + range (())-(())

 This finds any Cisco device in your network that does or doesn't  have any UDP deny statement involved.
-If your policy is to deny some port ranges, we can find devices that do or don't have this policy enabled - the device doesn't need integration with monitoring tools or a device API; the script conencts to device via SSH.
-This type of near match search feature may not be offered by tools like SolarWinds.
+If your policy is to deny some port ranges, we can find devices that do or don't have this policy enabled.

 Example 2: